ryanfitzer/design-tokens/README.md

 # Design Tokens

-This project contains design tokens for [Tapestry](https://www.tapestry.com/) brands.
+Tokens are a collection of JSON files that organize a [Tapestry's](https://www.tapestry.com/)brand's styles into a semantic hierarchy and enable generating multiple types of assets via [Style Dictionary](https://amzn.github.io/style-dictionary/#/README).

 Assets derived from these tokens are published as an NPM package to the Github Packages Registry, as well as to a CDN.

 Each brand's token documentation can be viewed at: